o1-labs/proof-systems/book/src/specs/kimchi.md

 `field_overflow` $=0$ or $1$ or $-1$ handles overflows in the field

-`carry_i` $= -1, 0, 1$ are auxiliary variables that handle carries between limbs
+`result_carry_i` $= -1, 0, 1$ are auxiliary variables that handle carries between limbs

-Appart from the rangechecks of the chained inputs, we need to do an additional range check for a final bound to make sure that the result is less than the modulus, by adding `2^{3*88} - foreign_modulus` to it.
+Apart from the range checks of the chained inputs, we need to do an additional range check for a final bound to make sure that the result is less than the modulus, by adding `2^{3*88} - foreign_modulus` to it.
- (This can be computed easily from the limbs of the modulus) Note that `2^{264}` as limbs reprsents: (0, 0, 0, 1) then:
+ (This can be computed easily from the limbs of the modulus) Note that `2^{264}` as limbs represents: (0, 0, 0, 1) then:

 The upper-bound check can be calculated as
 - `bound_lo = result_lo - foreign_modulus_lo - bound_carry_lo * 2^{88}`